mesgjs/mesgjs-web/.kilocode/rules/memory-bank/architecture.md

 *   **Event & Validation Handling:** Event handlers and validators are referenced by symbolic names (e.g., `:click`, `:validate.email`) in the page data.
 These are resolved at runtime by the `ComponentFactory` via a three-layer module resolution system.
 *   **Dynamic Document Schema:** The schema is not static; it's generated dynamically based on the components available to the current user.
 Each component declares its own schema (allowed parents, children, attributes), which is enforced by the renderers.
 *   **VirtualNode Abstraction:** To manage the complexity of the bilingual (JavaScript/Mesgjs) environment, the rendering pipeline uses a `VirtualNode` class.
 This class acts as a proxy, providing a unified interface for manipulating node properties (like attributes and classes) and children, regardless of whether the source data is a JS Array or a NANOS list.
 The server-side `VirtualNode` renders to an HTML string, while the client-side equivalent will render to a DOM element.
+*   **Reactive Property Parity:** The VNode implementation ensures that reactive properties (such as `class` and `style`) have full feature parity with their static counterparts.
+The reactive update pathway leverages the same underlying `editClass()` and `editStyle()` logic, correctly processing complex object-based values rather than simply stringifying them.

 ## Rendering Pipelines